JMCOliveira02/INFI/README.md

 # INFI
-High level management and control of a factory floor simulator
+MES layer of a high level management and control of a factory floor simulator

 ## Dependencies
 ### CMake